Xenoblade Chronicles X: Localization

 A worldwide release for Xenoblade Chronicles X was confirmed at E3 2013.
 Its Western release dates were announced at E3 2015, the month following its Japanese release.
 In contrast to other prominent Wii U titles Nintendo had scheduled for that year, Xenoblade Chronicles X was not prominently advertised.
 This was due to the game having an established audience among both role-playing fans in general and fans of the Xeno series.
 Xenoblade Chronicles X was released in North America and Europe on 4 December 2015.
 In Australia and New Zealand, the game was released on 5 December.
 The additional characters released as paid DLC in Japan were released as part of the game in the West.
 Following its release, Xenoblade Chronicles X received software updates via download: the first was minor adjustments to in-game text, while the second added Spanish and French subtitles.

 The Western localization was handled collaboratively by Nintendo Treehouse and 8-4, a company whose previous localization credits include Fire Emblem Awakening and Tales of Vesperia.
 Due to the substantial size of the game and its voice acting, localization proved challenging for Nintendo.
 As with the Japanese version, external studio Sound Racer worked on the sound environment.
 For its Western release, the game received multiple changes; the mech's names were changed from "Dolls" to "Skells", a character customization slider for altering breast size of female avatars was completely removed, and character Lin's bikini outfit was removed.
 In an interview, Lin's voice actress Cassandra Lee Morris said that Lin was given an older voice compared to her Japanese counterpart as the team felt a young-sounding voice would grate on players over the course of the game.
 In the wake of fan criticism following the game's release, both Morris and Takahashi defended the changes as necessary parts of the localization process.

 Definitive Edition

 In 2018, Takahashi stated that he wanted to bring the game to Nintendo Switch, but cited difficulties with both funding and its scale.
 In October 2024, Nintendo announced a remaster of the game for the Switch, being released worldwide on March 20, 2025, titled Xenoblade Chronicles X: Definitive Edition.
 The remaster, which is based on the Western version incorporating the DLC, includes remastered graphics, a continuation of the original narrative, a new area related to that, and two new companion characters.
 Sawano returned to co-compose new music with anime composer Misaki Umase.
+On February 19, 2026, a Nintendo Switch 2 Edition of the game was digitally released, with an upgrade available to existing owners for a small fee, which upgrades the graphics to support 4K visuals and a 60 FPS framerate.
+A physical version for Nintendo Switch 2 was released on April 16, 2026.